Skip to content

 • Polyester wadding is a man-made wadding and is derived from polyethylene, a non-renewable source (recycled polyester waddings are available).

-• Polyester is the ideal choice if you are looking for a thick but lightweight wadding.
-It’s often described as making a ‘puffy’ quilt.
+• Ideal if you are looking for a thick but lightweight wadding; often used for a ‘puffy’ quilt.

-• It comes in a wide range of blends and lofts.
+• Comes in a wide range of blends and lofts.
 It is durable and retains its shape well with minimal shrinkage.

-• It’s the ideal choice for machine and hand quilting.
+• Ideal for both machine and hand quilting.

 Bamboo wadding

-• Bamboo can be used for any type of quilt.
-It is machine washable and easy to maintain.
-It drapes beautifully- even when densely machine quilted.
+• Suitable for any type of quilt.
+Machine washable and easy to maintain.
+Drapes beautifully, even when densely machine quilted.

-• Bamboo wadding is low loft, lightweight and breathable.
-The natural properties of both 100% bamboo and bamboo blends results in quilts that are warm in winter and cool in summer.
+• Low loft, lightweight and breathable.
+Naturally warm in winter and cool in summer.

-• It is also ideal for use in humid conditions as it dries three times faster than cotton wadding and is naturally resistant to mould and mildew growth.
+• Ideal in humid conditions as it dries three times faster than cotton and is naturally resistant to mould and mildew.

 Blended wadding